HMRC Worldwide Disclosure Facility

 VAT is not included in the facility.

 What are the benefits of using this facility?

-In addition to this, information exchange under the terms of the CRS will commence on in May 2017 and Tax payers who have not made a disclosure by September 2018, but HMRC are in receipt of overseas information in connection with their tax affairs can expect to be vigorously pursued.
+In addition to this, information exchanged under the terms of the CRS commenced from May 2017 and Tax payers who have not made a disclosure by September 2018, but HMRC are in receipt of overseas information in connection with their tax affairs, can expect to be vigorously pursued.

 What are the consequences of non-disclosure?